ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 To custody a particular column, a node joins the respective gossip subnet.
 Verifiable samples from their respective column are gossiped on the assigned subnet.

-### Reconstruction and cross-seeding

-If the node obtains 50%+ of all the columns, they can reconstruct the full data matrix via `recover_matrix` helper.

-If a node fails to sample a peer or fails to get a column on the column subnet, a node can utilize the Req/Resp message to query the missing column from other peers.

-Once the node obtain the column, the node should send the missing columns to the column subnets.

-*Note*: A node always maintains a matrix view of the rows and columns they are following, able to cross-reference and cross-seed in either direction.

-*Note*: There are timing considerations to analyze -- at what point does a node consider samples missing and choose to reconstruct and cross-seed.

-*Note*: There may be anti-DoS and quality-of-service considerations around how to send samples and consider samples -- is each individual sample a message or are they sent in aggregate forms.

 ## Peer sampling

 A node SHOULD maintain a diverse set of peers for each column and each slot by verifying responsiveness to sample queries.
 At each slot, a node makes `SAMPLES_PER_SLOT` queries for samples from their peers via `DataColumnSidecarsByRoot` request.
 A node utilizes `get_custody_columns` helper to determine which peer(s) to request from.
 If a node has enough good/honest peers across all rows and columns, this has a high chance of success.